 Two other amazing home-based North Shore houses to check out at Halloween are the following:

 - Belmont Haunted House – at 1006 Belmont Avenue.
 In previous years it was impressive and open daily between 2:00 and 9:00 pm by donation benefiting Ronald McDonald House during the last week in October.
-In 2018 however it will have just a very modest display, so still worth checking out, but nothing like it has been in previous years.
+In 2018 however it had just a very modest display, but it was still worth checking out – despite the fact that was nothing like it has been in previous years.
+(To be confirmed for 2019.)

 Again, the Haunt of Edgemont is one of the best “private home” haunted houses anywhere on the planet.
-Steven King and Hollywood special-effects moguls would be proud.
+Even Steven King and Hollywood special-effects moguls would be impressed.

 For more information about the Haunt of Edgemont check out its Facebook page.